 “Anyone compelled to choose will find far greater security in being feared than in being loved.”
 This famous quote from Prince Machiavelli is one of the guiding principles of Machiavellians.
 Machiavellianism is a personality construct and not a personality disorder like narcissism or anti-social (sociopath and psychopath).
 It is a way of looking at the world which influences behaviors, feelings, and thoughts.

 Prince Nicolo Machiavelli wrote the Italian book The Prince in the 1500s.
 It outlines a political philosophy on how rulers are to govern their subjects.
 He explains how being cynical, unprincipled and interpersonally manipulative are the keys to success as a ruler.
 A ruler is not bound by traditional norms and should only be concerned with maintaining and achieving power.
 The book argues pragmatism over morality with a focus on power over happiness.
 The main point is a common saying even today: the end justifies the means.

 - Never show humility; rather arrogance is a more effective way of dealing with others.

 - Morality and ethics are for the weak: powerful people are free to lie, cheat and deceive others when it benefits them.

 - It is better to be feared than loved.

 Characteristics of Machiavellians:

-- Master deceiver who appears to be trustworthy and wise but has no inward desire to possess these characteristics.
+- The master deceiver who appears to be trustworthy and wise but has no inward desire to possess these characteristics.

 - Prefers courage and decisiveness over kindness.